Add-on troubleshooting

 5. in field Custom CA Certificates Path set path to .pem file containing one or more trusted public certificates and/or trusted certificate authority,

-6. when set the BlenderKit daemon will restart and then connection to BlenderKit should be established without SSL errors.
+6. when set the BlenderKit-Client will restart and then connection to BlenderKit should be established without TLS errors.

 For those in a corporate environment it's a good idea to contact your IT department or technical support.
 They can provide insights into the specifics of your network and potential solutions.
 However, always be cautious when adding certificates, as it can pose security risks if their source isn't trusted.